 If you're looking for curvier hips, the muscles to target are the gluteus maximus and tensor fasciae latae.
-Transverse hip abductor machines are effective at targeting these muscles, but body-weight exercises can add variation to your bigger-hip regimen.
+Transverse hip abductor exercises and strength-training machines are effective at targeting these muscles, but body-weight exercises can add variation to your bigger-hip regimen.

 The squat is one of the most effective exercises for strengthening and increasing the size of your hips and glutes.
 To start, stand with your feet shoulder-width apart and rest your arms at your sides.
-Contract your abdominal muscles to keep your spine safe during the squat.
+Contract your abdominal muscles to keep your spine straight during the squat.

-Side Bridge Hip Abduction
+3. Side Bridge Hip Abduction

+The side bridge hip abduction exercise requires a strong core.
 Lie on your left side with your legs together and extended as your face, stomach, knees and toes are positioned to face the wall in front of you.
 Prop yourself up with your left arm by resting your forearm on the floor and keeping your elbow directly under your left shoulder.
 Place your right hand on your right hip.
-Keep the side of your bottom foot against the ground during the entire exercise.
+Keep the side of your bottom foot against the floor during the entire exercise.

 Before starting these exercises, do a five- to 10-minute warm-up, such as a light jog or brisk walk.
 While choosing dumbbells or a barbell to increase the intensity of these exercises, it's important to choose the correct weight.
 The weight you choose should be heavy enough to tire your muscles after 12 repetitions.